 - QI STAGNATION pain is more dull, stiff, achy, tight and comes and goes, or moves around

-Acupuncture works by stimulating movement and clearing blockages and stagnation, so it’s ideally suited for treating pain.
+Acupuncture is a holistic treatment for neck pain, which works by stimulating movement and clearing blockages and stagnation, so it’s ideally suited for treating pain.
 It’s very good for reducing aches pains and discomfort, breaking down knots and restoring movement.
 In my clinic, I normally combine it with some tui na (Chinese massage) as the 2 in combination have a really powerful effect.

 Research On Acupuncture For Neck Pain

 There have been many studies on the effect of acupuncture in treating neck pain.

 For instance, a review of ten different trials by the Cochrane Collaboration has concluded that there is evidence that acupuncture can relieve chronic neck pain.
 Different trials found that i.
 Acupuncture offered better pain relief than sham Tens or sham laser or sham acupuncture (needles inserted in unsuitable locations), ii.
 Acupuncture provided better pain relief than just waiting, and iii.
 Acupuncture provided better pain relief than massage.
 (Trinh KV et al. Acupuncture for neck disorders.
 Cochrane Database of Systematic Reviews 2006, Issue 3.
 Art.
 No. CD004870).

 A different secondary analysis of the data (from the Acupuncture Trialists’ Collaboration) looked at acupuncture for all kinds of chronic pain and found that acupuncture is significantly superior to control, irrespective of the type of control used.
 (PLoS One.
 2014 Apr 4;9(4):e93739)

 And there are plenty of studies look at more specific scenarios for neck pain.
 For example: